On trajectories of complex-valued interior transmission eigenvalues: Theoretical results

 and

 are linear independent ITP eigenfunction pairs for the ITE $\kappa_{n^\ast}$ as long as $p\ne 0$.
-If $p=0$, we effectively generate only one additional ITE eigenfunction pair in this way since $J_{-1}(x)=-J_{1}(x)$ for all $x$.
-We can still repeat the proof with sine in place of cosine as angular part, provided $q\ne 0$ and which therefore only affects the case $p=1$. \end{proof} \end{lemma}
+If $p=0$, we effectively generate only one additional ITE eigenfunction pair in this way since $J_{-1}=-J_{1}$.
+We can repeat the proof with sine in place of cosine as angular part, provided $q\ne 0$ which only affects the case $p=1$. \end{proof}